 With Seller’s Permission, Disclose Existence of Other Offers.
 REALTORS® are required by the Code of Ethics to disclose the existence of other offers on the property in response to inquiries from cooperating brokers, with seller’s permission.
 Oregon real estate licensees are not prohibited from disclosing the price and terms, or a redacted copy of, another buyer’s offer in order to meet the terms of an escalation clause.
 However, if licensees follow the tips above on escalation clauses, they likely will not have to do so.

 Do Not Accept Buyer Love Letters.
 Communicate this in the MLS Listing.
 Seller and listing agent should agree upfront NOT to accept buyer love letters and communicate this in the MLS listing.
-By referring to personal information unrelated to the price and terms of the offer, love letters could implicate fair housing laws, and they will be prohibited beginning January 1, 2022.
+By referring to personal information unrelated to the price and terms of the offer, love letters could implicate fair housing laws.

 Submit All Offers.
 Maintain a Written Record.
 Provide it to Buyers.
 Oregon real estate licensees are required by Oregon law to submit all written offers without regard to whether the property is already under contract, to maintain a written record of the date and time each written offer was submitted and of the seller’s response, and to provide evidence to the offeror of the submittal and the response.
 Sellers and listing agents should agree upfront that seller will initial all pages of the offer and sign the rejection on the last page of all rejected offers, and the listing agent should provide a copy of the rejected offer to the buyer.If seller will not do this, the licensee still should provide to the buyer a written record of the date and time they presented the offer and the seller’s response.